msu-cmse-courses/cmse495-SS24/0123-ASSIGNMENT_git_Team_Charter.md

 **_Note:_** one exception to the above rules are image files (ex jpg or png) that are used to help markdown or in the documentation.
 It is typically okay to include these since they tend to get included only once and do not change much as the project evolves.

-The ```.gitignore``` (typically read "dot git ignore") is aa text file that contains a list of regular expressions (we will learn more about these later) that specify names of files we do not want to include in a git repository.
+The ```.gitignore``` (typically read "dot git ignore") is a text file that contains a list of regular expressions (we will learn more about these later) that specify names of files we do not want to include in a git repository.

 ### .gitignore file